organix/tartjs/README.md

 ## Overview

-The goal of `tartjs` is to provide the smallest possible actor library in JavaScript that has the full power of a "pure" actor model of computation.
+The goal of `tart` is to provide the smallest possible actor library in JavaScript that has the full power of a "pure" actor model of computation.

 ### Configurations